Skip to Content

 Common Garden Diseases

-• White, powdery patches on leaves
+• White powdery coating on leaves indicating powdery mildew infection

 Benefits of Homemade Solutions